 - Share an essay on any topic of your choice.
 It can be one you’ve already written, one that responds to a different prompt, or one of your own design.

-Don’t obsess over the prompts as anything more than just that – questions designed to help prompt you towards deeper thinking and writing in a way that gives admissions readers a better understanding of who you are as a person than they would get from just looking at grades and test scores.
-Your essays are your opportunity to control content and delivery.
+Don’t obsess over these prompts.
+The Common App essay prompts are simply questions designed to encourage deeper thinking and writing in a way.
+Your goal is to give admissions readers a better understanding of who you are as a person than they would get from just looking at grades and test scores.
+Your essays are your opportunity to control both content and delivery.
 It is one of the few parts of the application you exert this much control over.

-If the first six prompts don’t generate ideas, remember that Prompt 7 gives you the freedom to choose your own adventure.
+If the first six Common App essay prompts don’t generate ideas, remember that Prompt Seven gives you the freedom to choose your own adventure.
 This is one reason I start my clients with pre-writing exercises that help them identify what they are trying to communicate – what their story is and what examples help convey it.